 The Issuer may be the target of malicious hacking with consequences in the form of shutdown of individual or all IT systems.
 Consequences of a malicious hacker attack may include financial losses, business disruption, inability to issue bonds, inability to service payments on time and loss of data or other sensitive information.

-The Issuer cannot ensure that errors, failures, business or service interruptions or security breaches as a result of fraud, human error or omissions will not occur.
+Further, the Issuer may face failures, business or service interruptions or security breaches as a result of fraud, human error or omissions.

 The Issuer handles operational risk by way of a set of procedures and controls as well as IT and business contingency plans to minimise the risks and to ensure well-operating processes and thus reduce the probability and consequence of operational risks materialising and potential conflicts of interest.
 However, if any of these procedures and controls or contingency plans fail, it may have a material adverse effect on the Issuer's reputation.
 It may also result in regulatory investigations or sanctions being imposed and the Issuer may be exposed to additional costs and liabilities.
-This could have a material adverse effect on the Issuer's reputation, business, results of operations, financial position, and/or prospects and could thereby ultimately cause the Issuer to become unable to pay interest, principal or other amounts due on, or in connection with, some or all Bonds.
+This could have a material adverse effect on the Issuer's reputation, financial position, and/or prospects and could thereby ultimately cause the Issuer to become unable to pay interest, principal or other amounts due on, or in connection with, some or all Bonds.

-As of 31 December 2022, the Issuer's risk exposure amount for operational risk amounted to DKK 813 million out of the total REA of the Issuer of DKK 42,389 million.
+As of 31 December 2024, the Issuer's risk exposure amount for operational risk amounted to DKK 1,154 million out of the total REA of the Issuer of DKK 37,840 million.